ammyrohilla5050-dot/jmeter-coordinated-throughput-controller/README.md

 Coordinated Throughput Controller is an external Apache JMeter logic controller that coordinates sibling controller branches under the same parent.
-During each parent iteration, sibling Coordinated Throughput Controllers make one shared selection decision, so only one coordinated branch runs.
+During each parent iteration, sibling Coordinated Throughput Controllers make one shared selection decision, so only one coordinated branch (controller) runs.
 If the configured weights add up to less than 100, some parent iterations intentionally run none of the coordinated branches.